dikshabaranwal/IPL-Match-Analysis/README.md

  - Total runs
  - Strike rate
   <img src="batting analysis.png" class="center">

 ## Bowling Analysis
 - Top 10 bowler
 - Total wickets
 - Economy
   <img src="bowling analysis.png" class="center">

+## Project Outcome
+By using this report, decisions can be taken based on the data.
+Further it will help in answering n number of why questions based on the situations.